olgaemms/davidemms.github.io/_posts/2019-09-18-010-downloading-and-running-orthofinder.md

 ./orthofinder -h
 ```
 This will print all the OrthoFinder command line options.
+    >If you have an old OS you might not have the required libc version and get an error which includes `version 'GLIBC_2.25' not found`.
+In this case, you can download a version of OrthoFinder using an older library: `wget https://github.com/davidemms/OrthoFinder/releases/latest/download/OrthoFinder_glibc-2.17.tar.gz` and use that.

 5. Run OrthoFinder on the Example Dataset
 ```